Epic Pictures Group

 Epic Pictures Group is an American independent film and television studio engaged in the development, financing, production and distribution of film and television.
 Epic Pictures produces, finances, and distributes approximately twenty-thirty independent genre films a year.

 Since 2008, Epic Pictures Group has been financing and producing feature films with the goal of empowering visionary filmmakers, helping to shape their stories from script to release.
 Epic Pictures Group productions are filmed around the globe and vary widely in budget and genre.

 In 2013, the company established Epic Pictures Releasing, which is its distribution division.
-In 2017, Epic Pictures acquired the horror website Dread Central and created a AVOD channel, DreadTV.
-In 2019, Epic Pictures started the horror gaming site DreadXP, with a focus on editorial, reviews, podcasts, and original streaming content.
-In 2020, DreadXP began a video game publishing division with the launch of the Dread X Collection, an anthology of horror games in collaboration with some developers in the independent gaming space.
+In 2017, Epic Pictures acquired the horror website Dread Central, which it owned until 2026.

 History

 Patrick Ewald and Shaked Berenson collaborated closely when they were at Crystal Sky and launched in 2004 a label for genre films call Renegade Pictures which acquired and produced horror films for the international market.
 The label first original production was The Devil's Chair which was acquired by Sony Pictures after its premiere screening at the midnight madness section at the Toronto International Film Festival.

 Late 2007, both partners exited Crystal Sky to establish Epic Pictures.
 The company initially acquired film rights for the foreign market while developing features.
 Their first production was Dark Island which was shot in Squamish, Canada in 2008.
 The film was directed by Niko Pueringer and Sam Gorski who later launched Corridor Digital.
 Their second feature was Blood River, a third collaboration with writer Simon Boyes and director Adam Mason.

 In 2009, they expended beyond genre films and financed an international version of the Russian origin animation Space Dogs 3D and produced their third and final film with duo Adam Mason and Simon Boyes, Luster.
 At that point Epic Pictures was also representing a variety of pictures in the international market including Jason Patric and Samantha Morton dramady Expired which premiered at Sundance 2007, and Peter Tolan's comedy Finding Amanda starring Matthew Broderick and Brittany Snow.

 In 2010, Epic Pictures partnered with Valentine's Day producer Wayne Rice to produce 11-11-11.
 Written and directed by Darren Lynn Bousman, the supernatural horror film was scheduled to be released worldwide on Friday, November 11, 2011.
 While the film received mix reviews, it was considered a success internationally grossing 5.7 million dollar for a modest budget of 2.6 million.
 The United States, the film was sold by the directors agent to Rocket Releasing who placed the film in 17 theaters and grossed only $32,771.